 You'll be able to instantly access and download your new Privacy Policy.

-Clause 1: Types of information collected
+Privacy Policy Clause #1: Types of information collected

 Describing the information you collect from users is a good way to start your Privacy Policy agreement.